Recovering 3D Human Mesh from Monocular Images: A Survey: Physical Plausibility

 \paragraph{Normalizing Flows}.
 Normalizing flows~\cite{rezende2015variational} are powerful in distribution approximation and efficient in derivation calculation.
 Zanfir~\etal~\cite{zanfir2020weakly} introduce normalizing flows to model 3D human pose.
 They cascade multiple Real-NVP steps~\cite{dinh2016density} to build a model that embodies a flow-based prior for weakly-supervised training.
 Inspired by this, Biggs~\etal~\cite{biggs20203d} also adopt the Real-NVP architecture.
 Fan~\etal~\cite{fan2021revitalizing} design a normalizing flow using fully-connected layers.
 The GHUM/GHUML models~\cite{xu2020ghum} rely on normalizing flows to represent skeleton kinematics.
+The authors also train a kinematic prior for hands and body based on normalizing flows.
 ProHMR~\cite{kolotouros2021probabilistic} acts as an image-based pose prior to the fitting process, predicting the distribution of plausible poses given an input image.
 This distribution is modeled using conditional normalizing flows.

+\paragraph{Diffusion Model}.
+The Diffusion model~\cite{ho2020denoising} is a generative model based on stochastic processes.
+Recently, there have been several approaches~\cite{Foo2023Distribution,Cho2023Generative,Zhang2023EgoHMR} applying diffusion models in the task of human mesh recovery.
+Thanks to the probabilistic nature of diffusion models, these approaches can produce multiple hypotheses to handle the ambiguity in cases of occlusions.